 While Senior Advocates serve older adults of all income levels, the Legal Services program places greater priority on serving older adults in greatest economic and social need, including immigrants or those with differing languages and cultures.
 Senior Advocates seeks out those most in need of services: older adults who are low income. age 75 or older, living alone, limited English speakers, or members of ethnic minorities.
-They reach out to residents who might have difficulty accessing the office by scheduling intake appointments and educational presentations at coast-side senior centers and at subsidized, senior housing complexes.
+They reach out to residents who might have difficulty accessing the office by scheduling intake appointments and educational presentations at the coast-side senior center and at subsidized, senior housing complexes.
 Educational flyers are sent to home-bound seniors through the home-delivered meal program.
 Ethnic minority communities are also targeted through established community leaders or organizations, like Self-Help for the Elderly (Chinese), Pilipino Bar Association, and El Concilio of San Mateo County.
-The Senior Advocates' administrative assistant speaks Spanish and interprets for their monolingual Spanish speaking seniors.
-They use a telephone translation service (Voiance) or obtain translators for persons speaking languages other than English or Spanish.
-They use the California Relay Service and sign language interpreters as necessary to serve deaf and hearing impaired seniors.
+The Senior Advocates' administrative assistant speaks Spanish and interprets for their monolingual Spanish speaking older adults.
+Their current Senior Advocates attorney is bi-lingual in Mandarin.
+They use a telephone translation service (Voiance) or obtain translators for persons speaking languages other than English, Spanish or Mandarin.
+They use the California Relay Service and sign language interpreters as necessary to serve deaf and hearing-impaired older adults.